eikekoehn/eikekoehn.github.io/_pages/mhw_research.md

 #    caption: "Credits: E.E.
 Köhn"
 ---

 **Marine heatwaves (MHWs)** are defined as discrete periods of exceptionally high water temperatures, typically measured at the sea surface.
+Such anomalously warm periods can have profound consequences for marine organisms and ecosystems ().
-Over the last decades the intensity and frequency of such MHWs has increased (), posing an increasing threat to marine life.
+As the intensity and frequency of MHWs has increased over the last decades (), and is projected to so in the future (), they pose an increasing threat to marine life.
+Commonly, MHWs are detected at the sea surface (), guided by the availability of satellite based measurements of sea surface temepratures (SST).
+Yet, the habitat of many marine organisms spans the upper ocean water column.

-For some of these MHWs, profound consequences for marine organisms and ecosystems have been observed.
+In my research, I try to overcome this discrepancy and extend the view on MHWs beyond the sea surface.
+In order to do so, I rely on data from high resolution regional ocean model simulations, which reproduces the upper ocean state as realistically as possible.